Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

   decrement k by 1 and continue the inorder traversal

 ### LC 1008.
 Construct Binary Search Tree from Preorder Traversal
-* add values to a deque, or use index to save space
+* add values to a deque, or just use input array with index to save space
 * use preorder traversal, pass min and max value in helper as params
 * if the deque is empty or deque first is out of min,max bound, return null
 * remove the top value from deque as the TreeNode